Laser-Techniques-Company/laser-techniques-company.github.io/software/laserviewer.md

 ## Motion Control

 LaserViewer&trade; provides a user-friendly and flexible motion control interface that allows a variety of operator-configurable motion control options including continuous helical and step/increment operation.

+## Display, Analysis and Reporting

+Our proprietary LaserViewer™ software allows operators to quickly and accurately access the condition of test articles.

+Features include:
+- Color Plot (C-scan) image of  calibrated profile and LVI data
+- Cross-sectional and axial display of surface profile data
+- LaserVideo image of data displaying fine scratches, heatchecking and discoloration
+- Surface contour display with 256 color, Grey-scale, Thermal and Solid Color options for dynamic color pallet
+- Several data post processing functions
+- File and bitmap image editing, export and printing functions
+- Optional custom report generators for special applications